Wolf Point, Montana

 Wolf Point also is home of the Wadopana Pow-wow, the oldest traditional pow wow in Montana and always held the first week in August.

 History

 Wolf Point began as a trading post in the 1860s, at the confluence of Wolf Creek and the Missouri River.
-Farming began in the area as early as 1874.
+Farming began in the area as early as 1874 with the Civil War pioneer Philip "Sandy" Knorr and John Winn being the first people to plant the first harvest in Northeastern Montana.
+Philip Knorr, John Winn, Montana Jim Helmer, Hank Cusker, Henry Kirn, Jacob Wirth, and James MacDonald being the first set of pioneers in Wolf Point.
 The Great Northern Railway arrived in 1887.
 Wolf Point incorporated in 1915 and became the county seat in 1919.

 Geography

 Topography

 Wolf Point is located in north-eastern Montana in the wide, shallow valley of the Missouri River, just below its confluence with Wolf Creek.
 Wolf Point is situated on the High Plains of eastern Montana.
 According to the United States Census Bureau, the city has a total area of 0.88 sqmi, all land.

 The city is located on the north bank of the Missouri River, the southern part occupying the ancestral floodplain of that river.
 The northern part occupies south facing, low-lying hills overlooking a terrace.
 The central business district is located in the described southern portion.